Interesting Facts about the Mountain Gorillas you will be Tracking in Uganda

 7. Mountain Gorillas use Tools to Make Life Easier:

-While mountain gorillas do not use tools the same way humans do, they have been observed using a variety of objects in their environment to make life easier.
+Mountain gorillas may not use tools in the same way that humans do.
+Still, they have been observed using various objects in their environment to enhance their daily lives.

-For example, mountain gorillas have been observed using sticks or branches to test the water depth before crossing a stream or to help them balance when walking on uneven terrain.
-They have also been kept using leaves or other vegetation as makeshift umbrellas to shield themselves from the rain.
+For example, mountain gorillas have been seen using sticks and branches to test water depth before crossing streams or to help maintain balance on uneven surfaces.
+They also utilize large leaves or other vegetation as makeshift umbrellas to protect themselves from rain.

-8. The silver coat on a Silverback Mountain Gorilla is a sign of Maturity like a Lion’s Mane:
+8. Being a Silverbacl: A sign of Maturity like a Lion’s Mane:

 The silver coat on a male mountain gorilla, also known as a silverback, is a sign of Maturity and dominance, much like a lion’s mane.